Xasanboy-Dev/ProjectNumberOne/README.md

 After login iser will be send to the /users witj redirect and with his data in database and un here he will fill his other data.

+### Shopping List
+Client will select your products and then after